leonardodibari/MindTheGap/README.md

 conda activate ./.venv
 ```

-Copy the original assignment dataset to `datasets/base.csv`.
+Create a folder 'datasets' in the 'MindTheGap' folder and copy the original assignment dataset to `datasets/base.csv`.
 It is not committed because it exceeds GitHub's per-file size limit.
 No external download is required.

 ## Execution